 As we eagerly anticipate a post-Covid world, businesses find themselves under pressure to adapt to a new workplace culture.
-Employees naturally expect a safe and sanitized office environment, and many will want to continue working remotely for at least some of the time.
+Employees expect a safe and sanitized office environment, and many will want to continue working remotely for at least some of the time.
 Cutting real estate is a likely step to protect the bottom line and adapt to a more remote or hybrid workforce.
 This means workplace leaders and space planners need to make the most of the space they have.
-Desk hoteling seems to provide the perfect solution.
+Desk hoteling seems to provide the perfect solution – but is it, if you don’t know who checked in and when?
+This leads us nicely to occupancy data.

 We’ve identified that a key ingredient in getting the most out of desk hoteling is to secure accurate occupancy data.
 If you can build a digital desk booking process that makes it easy to check in to a reservation every time, you’ll gain hugely valuable insights that you can use to drive efficiencies, match resources with demand, and boost productivity.

 Occupancy data reveals how your employees interact with your office space.
 This is particularly important now that many businesses have reduced real estate and resources, and irregular demand from employees who want to use the office to collaborate could come at any time.

-The hyperlocal data that desk scheduling and check-in systems such as Chargifi Wx deliver mean you gain a detailed breakdown of how and when your space is being used.
+The hyperlocal data that desk scheduling systems such as Chargifi Wx deliver mean you gain a detailed breakdown of how and when your space is being used.
 Crucially, it also tells you whether a booking has been used at all.
 If you can secure the check-in every time, you’ll know exactly when a desk is used, who has used it and for how long.

 But how does this help you manage your workplace?